Near Proctor in Marshall County, West Virginia — The American South (Appalachia)

 Indians in 1787.

 Location.
 Marker has been reported missing.
 It was located near 39° 48.178′ N, 80° 49.085′ W. Marker was near Proctor, West Virginia, in Marshall County.
 Marker was on West Virginia Route 2 south of Woodland and Graysville Road (County Route 27), on the left when traveling south.
+This historic marker is located along the side of the highway, opposite the Ohio River, a short distance south of where the highway crosses Fish Creek.
 Touch for map.
-This historic marker is located along the side of the highway, opposite the Ohio River, a short distance south of where the highway crosses Fish Creek.
 Marker was in this post office area: Proctor WV 26055, United States of America.
+Touch for directions.

 Also see . . .
 Generation One of the John Baker Family.
 This is a link to information on the Baker Family that also provides additional information on Baker's Station.
 (Submitted on April 24, 2012, by Dale K. Benington of Toledo, Ohio.)